Here are my 7 Tips for visiting Machu Picchu, which was named the best-rated landmark in the world by TripAdvisor’s Traveler’s Choice 2016.

 Most of the visitors arrive in Aguas Calientes (the closest city to Machu Picchu) by train from Cusco, and the first train arrives around 10:00.
 It means that after 10:30 the citadel is going to be crowded.

-So, my third of the seven tips to visit Machu Picchu is to sleep in Aguas Calientes the night before, and get to the citadel early in the morning.
+So, my third of the seven tips for visiting Machu Picchu is to sleep in Aguas Calientes the night before, and get to the citadel early in the morning.

 The park is opening daily from 6:00 AM to 5:00 PM.